carlosperate/awesome-microbit/README.md

 Do you know about any free event with micro:bits?
 Please add them here, PRs are encouraged!

-- [Introduction to the micro:bit V2 Webinar](https://webinars.nordicsemi.com/introduction-to-the-microbit-v2/) - In this webinar on 3rd of February, Jonny Austin, CTO of The Micro:bit Educational Foundation will talk about the features of the new device and how they have been exposed in easy to use, web-based editors.
 - [What’s a Microcontroller? with Python and micro:bit](https://www.parallax.com/whats-a-microcontroller-with-python-and-microbit/) - Informational Zoom meeting on February 23rd (part 2 on March 23rd) for any middle school and high school educator using the micro:bit and Python, electronics, sensors and microcontrollers.